WebOrigami/docs/src/content/framework/tutorial.md

 Because Graph Origami treats real folders and virtual folders the same, you can browse your virtual folder of thumbnails.

-<span class="tutorialStep"></span> Switch to the graph diagram window and refresh it to view your site's updated structure.
+<span class="tutorialStep"></span> Switch to the tree diagram window and refresh it to view your site's updated structure.

 The virtual `thumbnails` folder contains a set of thumbnail images _that do not exist_ in any persistent form.
 They are potential images that are only created when you ask for them.

-<span class="tutorialStep"></span> In the graph diagram, click a box for a real image like `images/van.jpg` to preview it.
+<span class="tutorialStep"></span> In the tree diagram, click a box for a real image like `images/van.jpg` to preview it.

 <span class="tutorialStep"></span> Navigate back and click a box for the corresponding thumbnail image like `thumbnails/van.jpg` to see the same image at a smaller size.
 This image is produced on demand.

-<span class="tutorialStep"></span> Navigate back to the graph diagram.
+<span class="tutorialStep"></span> Navigate back to the tree diagram.

 ## Incorporate a virtual folder into a template